Teacher, Technician and Adviser Workshop Series 2021

 NUA welcomes creative teachers, technicians, heads of departments and career advisers to our 2021 Teacher, Technician and Adviser Workshop Series.

-Across three weeks, we will be hosting a range of creative and inspiring workshops for you to get involved with online from the comfort of your own home, as well as one exciting in-person event.
+Across three weeks, we hosted a range of creative and inspiring workshops that you can re-watch and get involved with from the comfort of your own home.

 Monday 28 June | 4.00 – 5.30pm

 Join Simon Ofield-Kerr, Vice Chancellor of Norwich University of the Arts, for a talk on the post-pandemic role of creative arts education in addressing global challenges.
 Simon will consider the importance of teaching and the ability of creative students to generate new ideas.

 The work of Teachers, Technicians and Advisers is vital, leading to the imagining of new solutions to personal, local and global issues, and imagining new ways of living in the world.

 Join BA (Hons) Games Art & Design Lecturer, Kaliegh Branham, for this session where we will explore and define what concept art is.
 We will look at some of the techniques used to create concept art and the importance of the very first stage: idea generation.